Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 4: The recipe should appear in the recipe list in the admin area when the page refreshes

 ### Tasks:
-- [x] Add admin URLS in urls.py
+- &check; Add admin URLS in urls.py
-- [x] Configure settings in settings.py
+- &check; Configure settings in settings.py
-- [x] Import models to admin.py and add classes for each model
+- &check; Import models to admin.py and add classes for each model
-- [x] Test functionality
+- &check; Test functionality

 25. As an **administrator** I can **approve a user comment** so that **it can be posted online**